The Easiest DIY Cat Tree for Large Cats (Perfect for Clumsy Kitties!)

 Place SIGNE rugs onto the shelves so paws don’t fall through the gaps.

-Since I happened to have spare cushions and cloth lying around, I used that to make 2 beds to place on the shelves.
+Since I happened to have spare cushions and cloth lying around, I used them to make 2 beds to place on the shelves.

 DIY cat tree for large cat – time and costs: